Digital communication and climate activism

 During the training, 20 participants will explore the current digital communication trends, understand the concept of climate communication, improve their communication skills, increase their digital literacy and learn how to be more effective in digital communication to participate and influence the local level environmental decision-making.

-The training course will take place in Narva, Estonia from the 22nd to 29th November 2021.
+The training course will take place in Narva, Estonia.
 This international activity aims to explore the current trends in digital communication strategies; particularly in youth movements, environmental NGOs and stakeholders in climate policies and to equip participants with digital communication and skills so that they can adapt, implement and improve aforementioned strategies in their climate communication.

 The program of the training course will be based on the principles of non-formal education and intercultural learning.
 We will also create space for knowledge and experience sharing by inviting young climate digital activists to present their success stories.